 - Define “disproportionately impacted communities” in terms of socio-economic factors and areas of concentrated over-policing based on outdated cannabis enforcement policies.

 - Ensure that the licensing criteria either includes granting approvals for disproportionately impacted communities, “by right”, or, in a merit-based criteria, granting additional points for disproportionately impacted applicants.

-- Allowing for a broad range of license categories including those that require a small amount of start-up capital like delivery, microbusinesses, and craft cooperatives
+- Allow for a broad range of license categories including those that require a small amount of start-up capital like delivery, microbusinesses, and craft cooperatives

-While social equity programs are important initiatives to facilitate the market participation of disproportionately impacted groups, they can only go so far in the absence of a functioning cannabis marketplace.
+While social equity programs are important initiatives to facilitate the market participation of disproportionately impacted groups, they can only be marginally effective if the surrounding policy framework is dysfunctional and poorly regulated.
 Lack of access to traditional banking services, excessive taxation, and multiple layers of burdensome local and state regulations are examples of barriers that make viability within the cannabis industry difficult.
-All existing and future cannabis policies should be examined through a social equity lens, and whether or not policies promote or hinder equitable outcomes.
+In addition to robust social equity programs, policymakers should seek to keep barriers to entry into the cannabis industry low.
+All cannabis policies should be examined through a social equity lens, and evaluated based on whether or not they promote or hinder equitable outcomes.

 Existing Cannabis Policy Frameworks Have Fallen Short of Desired Social Equity Goals